 Information for prospective Ph.D. and Masters students

-Candidates will need to meet eligibility requirements and be competitive for an APA/IPRS scholarship (we unfortunately don't have the luxury of funds to enable us to take students who don't have a scholarship to support their candidature at this time) and would ideally have a physics background, although we are happy to talk to engineering, nanotechnology or chemistry students with a keen interest in this area.
+Candidates will need to meet eligibility requirements and be competitive for obtaining their own scholarship funding, e.g., APA or IPRS.
+They will also ideally have a physics background, although we are happy to talk to engineering, nanotechnology or chemistry students with a keen interest in this area.

 Interested students should see the UNSW Graduate Research School website for complete information on our higher degree programs

 If you are interested in working with us, please send A/Prof. Adam Micolich an email indicating your interest with a copy of your CV and academic transcript and some discussion of your research interests (e.g., why do you want to work with us in particular? what can you bring to our research effort?).
 If you have any of the following skills and experience, please mention them in your email and give details:

 - Undergraduate and/or graduate coursework in solid state physics, semiconductor devices, applied physics, quantum mechanics, or biophysics.

 - Previous project work related to the physics of electronic devices.

 - Research experience as an undergraduate or masters student.

 - Experience working in a cleanroom and with the fabrication of electronic devices, microfluidics, etc.

 - Experience with characterization and measurement of electronic devices, particularly at low temperatures or in a physics research environment.